Peckmore/NetEx/README.md

 <img src="resources/images/icon.png" alt="NetEx.WinForms.ProgressDialog" width="75" />

 # NetEx

-This project aims to collect together any .Net code, controls, or libraries I've come across or written that I thought other people might also find useful. :relaxed:
+This project is a collection of .Net controls and libraries I've written that I thought other people might also find useful. :relaxed:

 </div>

 ## 📦 Packages

 This repository contains the source code for the following packages:

 Package | Latest Version | Supported Frameworks | Description